 Lite Doc loans help solve both those problems.
 At Quontic we offer Owner Occupied Lite Doc loans to people who are self-employed or salaried with irregular income, and who will reside in the home they want to buy (we have another program for rental properties).
 We’re interested in helping people who may be shut out of traditional loans due to income documentation requirements, despite good credit.

 Our Lite Doc loan program is different from other no doc loan or stated income loan options.
-For self-employed buyers, we accept a 12-month borrower-prepared profit and loss statement as proof of income.
+For self-employed buyers, we accept a 12-month profit and loss statement prepared by a CPA, accountant, tax-preparer, or enrolled agent as proof of income.
 You only need to be in business for one year or more.
-For salaried buyers, we require a verification of employment letter and proof of current income only.
+For salaried buyers, we require a verification of employment letter with proof of current income only from all sources, which includes tips, overtime, bonuses, and commissions.
 We do not require W-2s or tax returns.
-We do ask for a one-month bank statement covering at least 30 days to verify assets.
+We do ask for a one-month bank statement covering at least 30 days, but only to verify funds to close.

-Buyers are allowed to use gift funds to cover 100% of their down payment, closing costs and reserves.
-For clients who are looking at a cash out refi instead of a purchase, the cash proceeds can be used toward reserves.
-Loans up to $2,000,000 are available.
+Buyers are allowed to use gift funds to cover 100% of their down payment and closing costs.
+For clients who are looking at a cash out refi instead of a purchase, the cash proceeds may be used toward reserves (with conditions).

-These guidelines set Quontic’s Lite Doc loans apart from other no document loan options and make it possible to help a broader range of buyers.
+These guidelines set Quontic’s Lite Doc loans apart from other alt-document loan options and make it possible to help a broader range of buyers.